RaidAndFade/netgibbon-landing/content/english/_index.md

 ##################### Call to action #####################
 call_to_action:
   enable : true
-  title : "Ready to get started?" image : "images/cta.svg"
+  title : "Want to get started?" image : "images/cta.svg"
-  content : "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Consequat tristique eget amet, tempus eu at consecttur."
+  content : "If you need help setting up, or just have a few questions, We can help you out with just a few clicks."
   button:
     enable : true
     label : "Contact Us"